alexyuly/ViewScript-Runtime/README.md

 # Compendium

 Welcome to Compendium!
-From here, you will embark on a magical journey, building apps for  web browsers, in an integrated tool with everything you need.
+From here, you will embark on a magical journey, building apps for  web browsers, in an integrated tool with everything you need for project victory.

 🪄✨💖🌺